GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 # Nouns

-to add the singular suffx in the dictionary forms, attach it to wordWithAffix after the gender affixes are attached
+to add the singular suffx in the dictionary forms, attach it to wordWithAffix after the gender affixes are attached.
+Case examples must be added once verbs are done.
 #Verbs

 several subsections to discuss each feature in this order: